muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

-Yees I did a fit on an ODE calc.
+Yees I fit an ODE numerical calculation.
 Why not?
 ODE "integrations" are like any other numerical calculation, they have certain parameters, they are completely deterministic, so a fitting procedure can work with that.

 *2020-4-8 19:40:3*

 ---

-I did a fit on the differential eqn for the SIR model, if we use Italy numbers, a rough estimate gives a 5.2.
+I fit the differential eqn for the SIR model, if we use Italy numbers, a rough estimate gives a 5.2.
 Different countries give different results however.
 I get an 8 from China, if we believe their numbers.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona_math.html)